Sensitivity analysis for contamination in egocentric-network randomized trials with interference: Proofs and technical details

 \end{enumerate} \item Combine the estimates across splits

-\end{enumerate} As the units in the splits $S_0$ and $S_1$ are independent (w.r.t. $\bZ$), variance estimation will also be a combination of variance estimates in each split \citep{lu2025conditional}.
+\end{enumerate} Note that the weighting in the combination of the direct effect estimators uses $u_e$ (as defined in Section~3.2) since $u_e=u_{e[0]} + u_{e[1]}$.
+As the units in the splits $S_0$ and $S_1$ are independent (w.r.t. $\bZ$), variance estimation will also be a combination of variance estimates in each split \citep{lu2025conditional}.
 For the indirect effect estimates, we can write the variance estimate in split $q$ by

 where $T^{aug}_i = \sum_{j \in \cR_a\cap S_q : e(j)=i} \frac{1-p_z}{1-\pi^a_j} D^a_j$ \ is the average of weighted residuals $D^a_j$ of alter $j$ in ego-network of ego $i \in \cR_e$ in split $q$, and $\overline{T}^{aug}_{[q]} = \frac{1}{n_{e[q]}} \sum_{i \in \cR_e\cap S_q}T^{aug}_i$ is the average over ego-networks in split $q$.
 The outcome model terms $\widehat{\mu}^e_i(1) - \widehat{\mu}^e_i(0)$ are not included in the variance estimator as they are fixed w.r.t. $\bZ$ and since the splitting rule ensures independence between the two folds.
 The combined variance estimator of $\widehat{IE}^{aug}_{adj}$ is